hewtwit-zz/tiernanotoole.ie/_posts/2012-10-24-building_wanproxy_on_ubuntu_12.04.markdown

 * git clone https://github.com/diegows/wanproxy.git
 * cd wanproxy
 * make USE_POLL=poll [** NOTE **: check [WAN proxy issue 1][5] for the reason for this. newer copies of the code may have a fix...
 Also, this part takes a while...
 I have tried it on a couple VMs and they take about half an hour or more to build...
 If you are building on Physical hardware, it may be faster.
 Also, as a general note, if you are building with multiple processors, try add the -jX option, where x is your CPU count +1. for example, make -j5 if you have CPUs or Cores. or make -j17 if you have 16 cores... ]
-* once built, cd programs
+* once built, cd programs/wanproxy
 * sudo cp wanproxy ~/local/bin

 Now, this is, so far, as far as i have gotten... but given its building, and its further than I was a few weeks back, i though i would post incase i can help someone else...